mirzlab/mirzlab.github.io/_posts/2017-07-16-cas5-oidc-provider.md

 {% include note.html content="I modified the WEB-INF/messages.properties file to add the description to the custom scope profile_full" %}

-After consenting to the requested scopes, we are redirected to the application with the tokens in the url query parameters.
+After consenting to the requested scopes, we are redirected to the application with the tokens in the url fragment.

 We can succesfully retrieve all claims inside the id_token: